pblachut/MartenWebApp/README.md

 There is also separate session which was designed only to access database in read-only mode.
 To create it, it is needed to call `_documentStore.QuerySession()`.
 Regarding document cache it works the same as in `_documentStore.LightweightSession()`.

+### Optimistic concurrency

+Marten gives possibility to enable optimistic concurrency feature on specified document type.
+After enabling it, any document change which would tried to persist is checked firstly if any other change has been done since document was loaded into cache.
+Such change is detected by comparing version number located in metadata.
+It is also possible to store document with manually specified version.
+More information about it can be found in [documentation](http://jasperfx.github.io/marten/documentation/documents/advanced/optimistic_concurrency/).

 ## Querying

 ### Linq

 Marten supports [synchronous](http://jasperfx.github.io/marten/documentation/documents/querying/linq/) and [asynchronous](http://jasperfx.github.io/marten/documentation/documents/querying/async/) linq queries quite well.
-It includes e.g. searching in child collections, deep queries, distinct, ordering, paging, select many and document value projections.
+It includes e.g. searching in child collections, deep queries, distinct, compiled queries, ordering, paging, select many and document value projections.
 Interesting thing regards paging (using `Take()`, `Skip()`) is that it is possible to get total count of all records in single query using [Stats()](http://jasperfx.github.io/marten/documentation/documents/querying/paging/) extension.
 I think that this functionality was influenced by RavenDb which has similar [one](https://ravendb.net/docs/article-page/3.5/csharp/client-api/session/querying/how-to-get-query-statistics).

 ```csharp
 TODO example with stats